tiffhuddleston/nerd-game/README.md

 ## URL

-Play Nerd Trivia at this link
+Play Nerd Trivia at this link: https://tiffhuddleston.github.io/nerd-game/

 ## Description and Preview